UofT-DSI/shell/04-instructors/lessons/advanced_unix_slides.md

 - Regular files are text files with readable characters.
 - Executable files are programs that are invoked as commands.
-- Shell scripts are executable files that we can read whereas bash is a non-human-readable executable file.
+- Shell scripts are readable executable files, in contrast to bash, which is a non-human-readable executable

 ---
 ## Directories

-Directories are files that are like folders which contain other files and directories (subdirectories), creating a hierarchical structure.
+Directories, similar to folders, contain files and subdirectories, forming a hierarchical structure.

 - We can think of the structure of directories as a tree with the top of the tree being the root.